Shaluols/ur5e_dmp/README.md

 <p align="center">
   <img src="images/temporal_scaling_test.png" width="400" title="temporal scaling">
 </p>
-It contains the temporal scaling, changing goal testing.

 Then, you can test the performance on the ur5e and visualize it in moveit.

 ```